- CLASS: Mammalia (Mammals)

 Jaguars are among the top predators in their habitat, so the adult cats don't have much to fear other than humans.
 The coats of jaguars have always been important to people who share their habitat.
 Unfortunately, the demand for jaguar skins spread to the outside world.
 Commercial fur hunting, especially in the 1960s, took a terrible toll on jaguars.
 The Convention on International Trade in Endangered Species (CITES) now outlaws the sale of jaguar skins internationally.
 Unfortunately, jaguar coats are still illegally bought and sold in countries where jaguars live.

 Another problem for jaguars is loss of habitat.
-With less and less wild prey available to them, jaguars have started feeding on livestock.
+With less and less prey available to them, jaguars have started feeding on livestock.
 Ranchers often respond by trapping and poisoning them.
 Other threats to jaguars involve deforestation due to logging, mining, and farming, which breaks up their habitat into fragments, leaving less food and fewer mates.
-Estimates say that there are about 10,000 jaguars left in the wild, but their numbers are decreasing rapidly.
+Estimates say that there are about 10,000 jaguars left in the American wilderness, but their numbers are decreasing rapidly.